Welcome to the Cedar policy language

 Cedar policies are designed to be easy to read and understand, making them accessible to both technical and non-technical stakeholders involved in defining access control policies.
 This helps facilitate collaboration and communication among different stakeholders in a distributed system.

-For a list of some of the services that use Cedar as their policy language, see Cedar Integrations
+Amazon Verified Pernmissions is a managed service using Cedar.
+For a list of some of the other services that use Cedar as their policy language, see Cedar Integrations